-Of the Unrestricted Reports made to DOD in FY19, the majority of offenses alleged fall into three categories: rape, aggravated sexual assault/sexual assault, and abusive sexual contact.
-MCIOs categorize Unrestricted Reports by the most serious offense alleged in the report, which may not be the same offense for which evidence supports a misconduct charge, if any.
+not be the same offense for which evidence supports a misconduct charge, if any.
 Figure 5 below shows the breakdown of Unrestricted Reports of sexual assault by offense originally alleged, while Table 3 presents the offense originally alleged, broken down by the military status of the victim.

 Figure 5.
-Offenses Originally Alleged in Unrestricted Reports of Sexual Assault, FY19
+Offenses Originally Alleged in Unrestricted Reports of Sexual Assault, FY20

-Note: There were 5,699 Unrestricted Reports in FY19.
-However, 677 cases have been excluded from this chart due to missing data on the offense originally alleged, which can occur if MCIOs have not yet entered the allegation, particularly for reports made closer to the end of the FY.
+Note: There were 5,640 Unrestricted Reports in FY20.
+However, 673 cases have been excluded from the analysis for this chart due to missing data on the offense originally alleged, which can occur if MCIOs have not yet entered the allegation, particularly for reports made closer to the end of the FY.
 Percentages do not sum to 100 percent due to rounding.
 Bold text labels designate penetrating crimes (rape, aggravated sexual assault/sexual assault, and forcible sodomy).
-Forcible Sodomy, Unwanted Sexual Contact, and Indecent Assault all represented less than 1 percent of cases and thus are not shown.
+The 37 cases involving Forcible Sodomy, Unwanted Sexual Contact, and Indecent Assault (crimes from prior versions of the UCMJ) total to less than one percent of reports and are not shown in Figure 5.